 - Naturally sanitizing your wooden boards is easy ~ Once in a while, the wooden boards may need to be cleaned more deeply.
 With just a few ingredients found around the house, you can naturally sanitize without any harmful chemicals.
-A 1996 study showed that hydrogen peroxide, when combined with an equal amount of vinegar, is a potent bacteria killer.
-Salmonella, shigella and e-coli were all eliminated with this combination.
-This is my favorite recipe for sanitizing wooden cutting boards naturally:
+Both vinegar and hydrogen peroxide can be used.
+You can also use essential oils combined with vinegar as many essential oils have antiseptic properties.
+My favorite that I use to clean my cutting boards are Thieves, Melaleuca (or Tea Tree) and Lemon.

 - Follow with a liberal spray of hydrogen peroxide and allow to sit for another 10 minutes.